-- To ensure that the culture, practice, management and deployment of resources are designed to meet the needs of all pupils with SEND (Special Education Needs and Disability). - To enable pupils with SEND to maximise their achievements. - To ensure that the needs of pupils with SEND are identified, assessed, provided for and regularly reviewed. - To ensure that all pupils with SEND are offered full access to a broad, balanced and relevant curriculum including the Foundation Stage and the National Curriculum as appropriate. - To work in close partnership with parents to enable them to make an active contribution to the education of their child. - To take the views and wishes of the child into account.
+- To ensure that the culture, practice, management and deployment of resources are designed to meet the needs of all pupils with SEND (Special Education Needs and Disability). - To enable pupils with SEND to maximise their achievements. - To ensure that the needs of pupils with SEND are identified, assessed, provided for and regularly reviewed. - To ensure that all pupils with SEND are offered full access to a broad, balanced and relevant curriculum. - To work in close partnership with parents to enable them to make an active contribution to the education of their child. - To take the views and wishes of the child into account.